leoncik/LeonardWojcik_11_16052022/README.md

 ## Installation

-1. Clone this repository or fork It.
+1. Get this repository's content by [direct download](https://github.com/leoncik/LeonardWojcik_11_16052022/archive/refs/heads/main.zip) or by cloning It :

 ```sh
 git clone https://github.com/leoncik/LeonardWojcik_6_24112021
 ```

 2. Make sure that [Node.js](https://nodejs.org/en/) is installed on your machine and that you have a package manager (like [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)).
-Then install the dependencies.
+Then install the dependencies :

 ```sh
 yarn install